DevRel-Foundation/site/CONTRIBUTING.md

 ## Getting Started

-The DevRel Foundation website serves as the central hub for our community, hosting resources, blog content, and information about our working groups and projects.
+The DevRel Foundation website serves as the central hub for information about our community, hosting resources, blog content, and wayfinding to our working groups and projects.
 All contributions should align with our mission to provide valuable, vendor-neutral resources for the Developer Relations community.

 ### Prerequisites

 Before contributing, please ensure you have:
 - A [GitHub account](https://github.com/signup)
 - Basic familiarity with Git and GitHub workflows
-- Node.js and npm installed (for development contributions)

 ## Code of Conduct